-FIFO is also simple and can be managed both manually and programmatically depending on the scale of the business.
-For small and medium-sized manufacturers (SMBs), this method can be tracked manually and then easily transferred to an MRP system or ERP system designed specifically for SMBs.
-FIFO may also be used to comply with financing requirements depending on whether the company is a discrete or process manufacturer.
+FIFO inventory management is simple and can be managed both manually or using an MRP system, depending on the scale of the business.
+In small and medium-sized businesses, the FIFO method can be tracked manually and then easily migrated into an MRP or ERP system designed specifically for SMBs.
+FIFO may also be used to comply with financing requirements, depending on whether the company is a discrete or process manufacturer.

-Many small process manufacturing companies rely on “factored” financing – a type of bridge loan where the SMB is loaned short-term financing (weeks or a few months) to cover cash flow when retailers pay on lengthy terms for the goods they purchase.
+Many small process manufacturing companies rely on “factored” financing – a type of bridge loan where the company is loaned short-term (weeks or a few months) financing to cover cash flow when retailers pay on lengthy terms for the goods they purchase.
 In cases where factoring or short-term bridge loans are used, requirements usually dictate that the amount of short-term cash that can be borrowed against payables can only be up to 80-90% of inventory goods that are 180 days old or less.
-This is a strong motivator for SMBs who have tight cash flow and makes FIFO the best choice.
+This usually makes FIFO the best choice for SMBs with a tight cash flow.

 Last In, First Out (LIFO)

 LIFO is the opposite of FIFO and means that the value of the inventory is expressed as the result of selling the newest goods first.
 The LIFO inventory method assumes that the cost of the latest units purchased is the first to be allocated to COGS.
 The main benefit is that gross profit on a company’s income statement is lower and therefore its tax liability is lower as well as taxable income decreases.